XGIMI AURA 2 Projector Review

 Movies

 The XGIMI AURA 2 is a great projector for watching movies.
 It's bright enough for rooms with a few lights and bright enough to project somewhat vibrant colors.
-Its contrast is also very good, so it excels in darker rooms, although its blacks are raised in very dark and very bright scenes.
+Its contrast is great, so it excels in darker rooms.
 It's a fully featured projector with Dolby Vision, IMAX Enhanced certification, and Dolby Atmos support.
 It's also very accurate right out of the box, requiring few adjustments for an accurate image.

 Pros